Counselor recalls morning of Michigan school attack when parents declined to take shooter home

 James Crumbley, 47, is on trial for involuntary manslaughter.
 He is accused of failing to secure a gun at home and ignoring signs of Ethan Crumbley's mental distress.

-No one checked the 15-year-old's backpack, and he later pulled out the handgun and shot up the school, killing four students and wounding more on Nov.
+No one opened the 15-year-old's backpack, and he later pulled out the handgun and shot up the school, killing four students and wounding more on Nov.
 30, 2021.

 On the trial's third day, prosecutors focused on the morning of the shooting.